tarasglek/age-armored-decrypt/README.md

 TLDR: You will be able to commit your secrets straight to git, use them almost like constants in your code and not worry about syncing/sharing your secrets between various devs/environments.
+Eg you'd assign an age private key as the sole secret to every environment and it would be used to decrypt all the other secrets in provider-independent fashion.

 # How it works